choisus08/docuplan_frontend/README.md

 ## Installation
 - `Fork` and `clone` this respository
 - `cd` into the directory on your local machine
-- Open this repository in your code editor and run the code `npm run dev` to open the React app in your browser
+- Open this repository in your code editor and run the code `npm run dev` to open the app in your browser

 ## Mockup of UI <br>
 Desktop View </br>